MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

 \includegraphics[width=0.7\linewidth]{images/four_spaces.png}

 The rowspace of $A$ can be visualized using the line-intersection view of matrix-equations: it contains all the points that lie in the intersection of all the lines that make up the matrix.
-The columspace of A can be visulaized using the vector-image of A: it contains all the points that are spanned by A.
+The columspace of A can be visualized using the vector-image of A: it contains all the points that are spanned by A.
-Notice how we included the previous theorem: any combination $x$ of a particular sollution $x_r$ and any vector in the nullspace $x_n$ is also a solution.
+Notice how we included the previous theorem: any combination $x$ of a particular solution $x_r$ and any vector in the nullspace $x_n$ is also a solution.

 We should look in more detail at this graphic.
 Note, for example, that \nullspace{A} and \collspace{A^T} seem to be orthogonal.
 Indeed: